-Narcotic pain relievers: These drugs include codeine, morphine (Kadian, MS Contin, Oromorph), hydrocodone (Lortab, Norco, Vicodin), hydromorphone (Dilaudid, Exalgo), fentanyl (Duragesic), and oxycodone (OxyContin).
+Narcotic pain relievers: These drugs include codeine, morphine (Kadian, MS Contin), hydrocodone (Hysingla, Lortab, Norco, Vicodin, Zohydro ER), hydromorphone (Dilaudid, Exalgo), fentanyl (Duragesic), oxycodone (OxyContin), and tramadol.
 Narcotic pain relievers require a prescription and may be used along with mild pain relievers for moderate to severe pain.

 Tingling and Burning Pain